-AboutAs a medievalist and digital pedagogy specialist, my work traces the public life of the English language within educational environments.
+AboutAs a medievalist who studies rhetorical and book history, my work traces the public life of writing within material environments.
 During the Middle Ages, students and teachers worked from common books – often containing the Trojan texts of Virgil and Ovid – inscribed with Latin and vernacular marginalia that had been accumulating over time.
 The schoolbooks that survive from this era are so excessively overrun with glosses that it is often difficult to distinguish the texts from their commentaries.
 My work examines this sharing of textual space, which reflects an emphasis on collaborative and multilingual constructions of knowledge.
-On the World Wide Web, I characterize such democratic impulses as “open-source” movements.

 My research and teaching are attempts to apply the spirit of open-sourcing – the free sharing of computing source code – to the collection and dissemination of knowledge produced within the academy.
 The massive proliferation of social networks like Twitter and Facebook have demonstrated the power that digital compilations can wield, seemingly with little help from credentialed experts in higher education.
 Rather than turn to university-trained specialists for reliable information, the public is increasingly investing in the collective intelligence of the crowd, which digital databases such as Wikipedia are harnessing outside of the classroom with success never witnessed before.
-Yet, the same core principles of open access, free use, and collaborative generosity that inform these online projects have always been central to the work of the academy, even if they are sometimes hidden beneath the veneers of disciplinary specialization and avuncular elitism.
-Through my own research and teaching, I seek to peel back or make transparent these layers of exclusion to encourage a para-academic culture that interrogates and values the contributions of all parties, both inside and outside of the university.
+Yet, the same core principles of open access, free use, and collaborative generosity that inform these online projects have always been central to the work of the academy.
+Through my own research and teaching, I seek to encourage a para-academic culture that interrogates and values the contributions of all parties, both inside and outside of the university.

 EducationPhD, English, University of Minnesota

 Work Shared in CORE